Canada Federal Skilled Worker Express Entry?

 In order to be eligible to submit an Express Entry profile under the Federal Skilled Worker (FSW) Class, you must meet several minimum eligibility criteria:

 If you meet these minimum requirements, you may be eligible to submit an Express Entry profile.
 However, please note that being eligible does not guarantee that you’ll be invited to submit an official application for Canadian permanent residence.
-Express Entry is a competitive immigration selection system, so only the highest ranking FSWC candidates will be invited to apply.
+Express Entry is a competitive immigration selection system, so only the highest-ranking FSWC candidates will be invited to apply.

 Does Australia have a plan like this? click Here